chrisdembia/opensim-core/README.md

         $ echo `export DYLD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/opensim-core/lib` > ~/.bashrc

-2. Add OpenSim-Core's executables to the path so you can access them from any directory on your computer.
-NOTE that some of the names of OpenSim-Core executables conflict with some UNIX commands (e.g., `id`).
+2. Add OpenSim-Core's executables to the path so you can access them from any directory on your computer. *Note* some of the names of OpenSim-Core executables conflict with some UNIX commands (e.g., `id`).
 To give preference to OpenSim-Core's executables, we must *prepend* OpenSim-Core's `bin/` directory to the path.

         $ echo `export PATH=~/opensim-core/bin:$PATH` > ~/.bashrc

-3. Your changes will only take effect in new terminal windows.
+Your changes will only take effect in new terminal windows.

 On Ubuntu using Unix Makefiles